klasmodin/klasmodin.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: some of the GitHub repos that I'm involved in
 nav: false
-nav_order: 3
+nav_order: 7
 ---

 ## GitHub users